 Join one of more than 300 recognized student organizations at Syracuse University such as the Russian and Slavic Cultural Society, La Société Francophone, and the German Cultural Society.

 Syracuse Abroad features more than 100 programs in 60 countries.
 You may choose semester, summer, short term, and yearlong options for international study.
-Modern foreign language majors are strongly encouraged to spend a year abroad.

 Life After Syracuse University